-Small businesses widely utilize SIMPLE IRAs because the setup and the management cost of this account type are low.
+Small businesses widely utilize this business retirement account because the setup and the management cost of this account type are low.
 However, this account type has distinct rules set by the IRS that the account owner must follow to stay qualified.

 Understanding the Basics

 If an employee or the employer is age 50 or over, catch-up contribution eligibility opens.
-Persons over-50 are allowed to contribute more money to their SIMPLE IRA.
-For 2021, the amount is $3,000 on top of the $13,500 afforded to those under 50.
+Persons over 50 years old are allowed to contribute more money to their SIMPLE.
+For 2021 and 2022, the amount is $3,000 on top of the $14,000 afforded to those under 50.

 SIMPLE IRAs require employers to match their employee’s contributions.
 The match portion goes as follows: